SamHenderson44/todo/README.md

 ## Fail

 Obviously having 3 copies of `view.html` is awful.
-Wasted too much time trying to resolve issues of importing when running tests / the app itself :sob:
+Wasted too much time trying to resolve issues of importing when running tests / the app itself :sob:.

+The store is not safe from race conditions and needs to be changed to make sure it is safe